-2.2 Order of simulation and interdependencies
+2.3 Order of simulation and interdependencies

-Benefits, taxes and social contributions which are simulated in EUROMOD, are shown in Table 3.
+Benefits, taxes and social contributions which are simulated in EUROMOD, are shown in Table 4.
 The level of accuracy in simulation varies with different taxes and benefits.
 One of the reasons is that some of the variables are imputed from aggregate variables and the information is inaccurate.
 However, these imputed variables are needed to make the simulation framework operational.

 The employee, employer and self-employed social contributions are simulated first.
 The medical care contribution is an exception: it is calculated simultaneously with local taxes because it is based on the local tax base.
 Taxable benefits are simulated before income taxes and non-taxable benefits so that changes in benefits affect the tax base and means-tested benefits.
-There is one exception to this principle.
-The non-taxable student housing supplement is simulated simultaneously with the taxable student grant.
-This is for practical reasons: the calculation process, including the means-test, is similar in both benefits.
 The last to be simulated is the local authority income support where incomes after taxes are tested.